Kalash-F/Hackathon-backend/README.md

 # Solana Flash Loan Arbitrage Smart Contract

-A Rust-based Solana smart contract that executes flash loan arbitrage strategies across multiple DEXes using the Anchor framework.
+A Rust-based Solana smart contract that executes flash loan arbitrage strategies across multiple DEXes using the Anchor framework, with a React-based UI for easy interaction.

 ## Overview